SinghPallavi819/singhpallavi819.github.io/_posts/2026-02-20-AI-Powered-SOC-Alert-Triage-System.md

 Build a prototype pipeline that demonstrates how security alerts can be:

 - processed in a structured workflow
-- enriched with contextual information
+- enriched with contextual threat intelligence
-- prioritized using triage logic
+- prioritized using rule-based triage logic
 - analyzed using AI to generate investigation guidance

 The focus of the project is to simulate how automation could assist analysts during the alert triage phase of a security investigation.